 The TeVA (Tennessee Virtual Archive) is a digital repository of Tennessee history and culture.
 New materials are added every day, featuring prints...

-The files located in the Tennessee Supreme Court Cases represent the period from about 1809 to 1950 and is an especially valuable resource for historical and genealogical research at the...
+Tennessee Supreme Court Cases represent the period from about 1809 to 1950 and is an especially valuable resource for historical and genealogical...

 May 6, 2017 - Documents made with pen and paper aren't the only important records of Tennessee

 The Tennessee State Library and Archives’ exhibit program has been going strong for over a decade.
 Thanks to the vast collections within the Library & Archives, we have the privilege to showcase material from a wide array of topics regarding Tennessee history.
 Visitors can view current exhibits in person during our regular operating hours or explore many exhibits online from the comfort of their own homes.
 Our digital exhibits include subjects such as the Scopes Trial, Tennessee in the Civil War, and Women’s Suffrage.